ying-li-python/peptide-match/README.md

 3. Please replace the name of example FASTA file to your FASTA file.
 Save the changes.

 ## Running the script
-Before running the script, please do steps 1-3 to confirm that the reference protein is correct for peptide analysis.
+Please do steps 1-3 to confirm that the reference protein sequence is correct before your peptide analysis.

 Run the script in terminal
 ```